bonfire-networks/website-blog/posts/openscience_network.md

 ---
-title: Open Source meets Open Science - Announcing the Open Science Network initiative
+title: Open source meets open science - announcing the Open Science Network initiative
 description: "We’re excited to present the Open Science Network initiative, a first step towards open and federated digital spaces designed to push the boundaries of open science and scholarly communication."
 date: 2024-02-27
 tags: community